 Reflection Stage – this module enables the learner to reflect on their learning outcomes from the project and assess and evaluate their recommendations and conclusions.

 Guide to the Diploma in Local Democracy Oct 2024

 Gaining the Diploma

-Each learner will be assigned an Assessor (Regional Adviser) who will support them through the Foundation stage of their qualification.
-Learners will undertake a written assignment for each of the four modules which will be marked by their Regional Adviser who will then carry out a professional discussion to test the understanding of the knowledge gained.
-On successful completion of this stage, the learner will then be assigned a Specialist Regional Adviser to support them in the pathway and reflection stages.
-Learners will need to plan and carry out the necessary research to write a 14000 – 16000 word assignment on their chosen specialist area.
+Each learner will be assigned an Assessor who will support them through their programme.
+Learners will undertake a written assignment for each of the four modules which will be marked by their Assessor who may carry out a professional discussion to test the understanding of the knowledge gained.
+On successful completion of the Foundation stage, the learner will then need to plan and carry out the necessary research to write a 12000 – 14000 word dissertation on their chosen specialist area.
 Please note that, currently, the assessment criteria are based on English legislation which may make it harder for learners from Wales or Scotland to gain the required knowledge.

-It is anticipated that on average a learner, with the necessary support, will be able to complete the Diploma in approximately 2 years.
-There is no formal training required to achieve the qualification but learners will be required to attend an induction session and periodic meetings with their Regional and Specialist Advisers.
-They will also be invited to attend 3 training / networking days in the first year.
-It is not possible to achieve the qualification without being prepared to spend time working on it in the learners own time.
+It is anticipated that the Diploma programme will take two years to complete.
+There is no formal training required to achieve the programme, but learners will be required to take part in the induction session and may wish to attend any relevant courses or conferences.
+It is not possible to complete the programme without being prepared to spend time working on it in the learners own time.

 There are two pricing structures: